truenas/middleware/docs/userguide/index.rst

 Preparing for the Upgrade
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Before upgrading the system to 9.2.2, perform the following steps:
+Before upgrading the system, perform the following steps:

 #.  `Download <http://www.freenas.org/download-releases.html>`_
-    the
-    *.iso*
-    or .
-    *txz*
-    file that matches the system's architecture to the computer that you use to access the FreeNAS® system.
+    the *.iso* or .*txz* file that matches the system's architecture to the computer that you use to access the FreeNAS® system.